cadm-inc/osdm-extensions/markdown/soco_cables/index.md

 # Downloads and Documentation for the _soco_cables_ Creo Elements Direct Modeling Extension {.title}

-The _soco_cables_extension module for Modeling provides service components for CAD document generation and translation.
+The _soco_cables_extension module for Modeling provides  tools to simplify the process of design and routing of "cable" type assemblies..

 # Releases